Clive-Ward-Cron/neon-el/README.md

 This component <neon-el> takes an image url as a 'src' attribute and uses that to add the image as the background image and uses CSS to give it a neat blurred halo effect in the background that color matches the image used.

+Elements can now be slotted into the <neon-el> and an SVG image of the contents will be generated from it.
+There are some quirks on image sizing and fonts affecting the final image.
+More comprehensive testing for various different element and nesting combinations is needed.

 ## TODO

-- Add functionality to allow slotting text or other inline element and have the same/similar effect applied to it.
+- ~~Add functionality to allow slotting text or other inline element and have the same/similar effect applied to it.~~

 - Update the neon-el.png image to be nicer.